pansong291/PianoWizard/README_en.md

 1. Fully customizable key layouts, which theoretically apply to all games.
     * For example, in "Sky: Children of the Light", there are only 15 keys, with the lowest note being C and going up to C two octaves higher.
-    * The piano in "Yuanmeng Zhixing" has 21 keys, which are the natural notes of three octaves.
+   * The piano in "Fun Party" has 21 keys, which are the natural notes of three octaves.
     * The piano in "Harry Potter: Magic Awakened" has 36 keys and contains semitones, which is the equal temperament of three octaves.
-    * Something special about "Justice Online" is that apart from the keyboards mentioned above, some of its instruments are not even based on the C key, such as the flute and the xiao.
+    * Something special about "Justice Online" is that apart from the keyboards mentioned above, some of its instruments are not even based on the C key, such as the flute and the Xiao.
 There may be a few more or fewer low notes.
 And this can be solved by setting the key offset, so PianoWizard is also applicable to "Justice Online".